dmyersturnbull/dmyersturnbull.github.io/contents/guide/git-ssh-gpg.md

         `choco install gnupg` (as an administrator)

-2. Launch gpg-agent:
+2. Launch gpg-agent by running
     ```bash
     gpg-connect-agent reloadagent /bye
     ```

-3. Then, generate a key pair by running:
+3. Then, generate a key pair by running

     ```bash
     gpg --full-generate-key -t ed25519